GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

     *   Updated `src/ai/flows/index.ts`, `src/ai/dev.ts`, and `src/lib/types.ts` to include the new flow and its types.
 *   **Rationale:** This conceptual flow serves as a clear code example of how future RAG pipelines in ISA will integrate with a vector store for dynamic, relevant context retrieval.
 It directly illustrates the intended use of tools like `queryVectorStoreTool` and informs the design for Phase 2 infrastructure and flow development.
 This flow is not yet integrated into the UI.
 *   **Files Created/Modified:** `src/ai/flows/answer-gs1-questions-with-vector-search.ts`, `src/ai/schemas.ts`, `src/ai/flows/index.ts`, `src/ai/dev.ts`, `src/lib/types.ts`.

+**3. UI for Conceptual Q&A with Vector Search Flow**
+*   **Date:** October 26, 2023
+*   **Objective:** Create a user interface to interact with the conceptual `answerGs1QuestionsWithVectorSearch` flow, making the advanced RAG pattern user-testable even with a mocked vector store.
+*   **Changes:**
+    *   Created `src/app/(isa)/advanced/qa-vector-search/page.tsx`:
+        *   Implemented a form using `ClientAiForm` to take user's question and optional `topK` parameter.
+        *   The page calls a new server action `handleAnswerGs1QuestionsWithVectorSearch`.
+        *   Displays the AI's answer, cited sources (from the simulated vector search), and reasoning steps.
+        *   Includes a clear notice that the vector search functionality is currently mocked.
+    *   Updated `src/lib/actions/ai-actions.ts` to include `handleAnswerGs1QuestionsWithVectorSearch` which calls the `answerGs1QuestionsWithVectorSearch` Genkit flow.
+    *   Updated `src/components/layout/sidebar-nav-items.tsx` to add "Q&A (Vector Search)" under "Advanced Tools".
+*   **Rationale:** This provides a tangible way to test and demonstrate the logic of a RAG pipeline that uses dynamic context retrieval from a vector store.
+It makes the architectural groundwork more concrete and allows for early feedback on the user experience for such a feature, even before the actual vector store infrastructure is in place.
+This aligns with iterative development and preparing for Phase 2.
+*   **Files Created/Modified:** `src/app/(isa)/advanced/qa-vector-search/page.tsx`, `src/lib/actions/ai-actions.ts`, `src/components/layout/sidebar-nav-items.tsx`.

 ---
 *This document will be updated continuously as development progresses.*